seanfroste/vscode-spectra-assist/README.md

 ## Requirements

-none
+\-

 ## Extension Setup

-Move this extension (root directory) to `%USERPROFILE%\.vscode\extensions`
+### From VSIX

+1. Grab the VSIX package from the [Releases](https://github.com/seanfroste/vscode-spectre-assist/releases) page
+2. Open the command palette (`F1` or `Ctrl+P`)
+3. Use the `Extensions: Install from VSIX...` command and to select the VSIX package you just downloaded

+### From Source

+1. Clone this extension into the VSCode extensions folder (`%USERPROFILE%\\.vscode\\extensions\\` on Windows, `~/.vscode/extensions/`)
-Just open a `*.in` file! if you don't see any syntax highlighting on what you think is a valid file, open the command palette (F1) and try "Change Language Mode".
+2. Just open a `*.in` file! if you don't see any syntax highlighting on what you think is a valid file, open the command palette (F1) and try "Change Language Mode".

-Type in "spectre" to filter the languages and select `spectre-in` as your language of choice.
+3. Type in "spectre" to filter the languages and select `spectre-in` as your language of choice.

-Happy coding!

 ## Feature requests